giantswarm/ingress-nginx-app/helm/ingress-nginx/README.md

 ### Prometheus Metrics

-The Nginx ingress controller can export Prometheus metrics, by setting `controller.metrics.enabled` to `true`.
+The Ingress-Nginx Controller can export Prometheus metrics, by setting `controller.metrics.enabled` to `true`.

 You can add Prometheus annotations to the metrics service using `controller.metrics.service.annotations`.
 Alternatively, if you use the Prometheus Operator, you can enable ServiceMonitor creation using `controller.metrics.serviceMonitor.enabled`.
 And set `controller.metrics.serviceMonitor.additionalLabels.release="prometheus"`. "release=prometheus" should match the label configured in the prometheus servicemonitor ( see `kubectl get servicemonitor prometheus-kube-prom-prometheus -oyaml -n prometheus`)